ankkho/serverless-folder-structure/README.md

 # serverless-folder-structure
-A simple folder structure which allows you to add middleware functions
+A simple folder structure for serverless apps which allows you to add middleware functions